-- Equitably improve the safety and perceived safety of walking and bicycling in Fresno. - Increase walking and bicycling trips in Fresno by creating user-friendly facilities. - Improve the geographic equity of access to walking and bicycling facilities in Fresno.
+Equitably improve the safety and perceived safety of walking and bicycling in Fresno.

-Fill key gaps in Fresno's walking and bicycling networks.
+- Increase walking and bicycling trips in Fresno by creating user-friendly facilities. - Improve the geographic equity of access to walking and bicycling facilities in Fresno. - Fill key gaps in Fresno's walking and bicycling networks.

 Vehicular access to the project site would occur along North Chestnut Avenue.
 Currently, Behymer Avenue contains sidewalks and bike lanes on each side of the street.
 Chestnut Avenue currently contains sidewalks on the east side of the street and the west side of the street contains sidewalks north and south of the project site, but not along the project site frontage.
 No bike lanes are currently provided along Chestnut Avenue.
 No bus or transit stops are located in the immediate vicinity of the project site.
+The proposed project would include a pedestrian sidewalk along the project frontage to connect to existing sidewalks to the north of the project site and south of the project site.
+This connection achieve the goals of the ATP by improving safety of pedestrians and filling a gap in the Fresno pedestrian network.

 The City includes four Traffic Impact Zones (TIZ) and each zone has a different level of service (LOS) threshold standard.
 The project site is located within TIZ III, which generally represents areas near or outside the City Limits but within the SOI as of December 31, 2012 and maintains a peak hour standard of LOS D or better for all the roadway segments (TIZ-III).
-According to the Mobility and Transportation Element25, projects in TIZ III that generate more than 100 peak hour trips would require a detailed traffic analysis.
-According to the Trip Generation/VMT Memorandum26 (Appendix E) prepared for the proposed project, trip generation for the proposed project was developed using rates from the Institute of Transportation Engineers (ITE) Trip Generation Manual, 11th Edition.
+According to the Mobility and Transportation Element26, projects in TIZ III that generate more than 100 peak hour trips would require a detailed traffic analysis.
+According to the Trip Generation/VMT Memorandum27 (Appendix D) prepared for the proposed project, trip generation for the proposed project was developed using rates from the Institute of Transportation Engineers (ITE) Trip Generation Manual, 11th Edition.

-Table 7: Project Trip Generation
+Table 6: Project Trip Generation

-Land Use Units Daily AM Peak Hour PM Peak Hour Ullits Trips Total In Out Total In Out Multi-Family Residential 48 324 19 5 14 24 15 9
+Land Use Land Use Units Daily AM Peak Hour PM Peak Hour Land Use Ullits Trips Total In Out Total ln Out Multi-Family Residential 48 324 19 5 14 24 15 9